picimako/intellij-inspections/article/30-Script-filtering/30-Script-filtering.md

 ## import statements

-I will write a separate, more detailed article about import statements later, which I will also link here, but for now it is enough to know that for scripts that require some specific classes to reference, they may be imported.
+I will write a separate, more detailed article about import statements later, which I will also link here, but for now it is enough to know that for scripts that require some specific classes to reference, they may be imported but so far I've been able to import only IntelliJ specific packages.

 There are a few Existing templates that also contain import statements, like the one *called fields/variables read*: